 To efficiently discharge the obligations imposed upon the licensee by this licence and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency.
 In conducting its business, the Workgroup will at all times endeavour to operate in a manner that is consistent with the Code Administration Code of Practice principles.

 To promote efficiency in the implementation and administration of the Grid Code arrangements.

+Applicable Distribution Code Objectives

+permit the development, maintenance, and operation of an efficient, co-ordinated, and economical system for the distribution of electricity; and

+facilitate competition in the generation and supply of electricity; and

+efficiently discharge the obligations imposed upon distribution licensees by the distribution licences and comply with the Regulation and any relevant legally binding decision of the European Commission and/or the Agency for the Co-operation of Energy Regulators; and

+(promote efficiency in the implementation and administration of the Distribution Code.

 Scope of work